Translational Medicine: Interdisciplinary Molecular Medicine (PGCert)

 Flexibility on entry requirements will be applied to candidates with proven appropriate extensive research or professional experience.

-Students with evidence of previous advanced study, research or professional experience may be accepted by the University as qualification for entry.
+Evidence of previous advanced study, research or professional experience may be accepted by the University as qualification for entry.

 - Number of places/applicants